-Studies consistently find that money a predominant cause of stress in America.
+Studies consistently find that money is a predominant cause of stress in America.
 And it has been for many years.

 Personally, I felt the most stress about money in my first year as a single mom.
 I’d been a stay-at-home mom, and suddenly I was faced with raising and supporting four kids on my own.

 Most money anxiety comes from having an unstable money situation.
-Constantly worrying about whether or not you’ll be able to feed yourself and your family and keep a roof over your head takes a toll on mind and body.
+Constantly worrying about whether or not you’ll be able to feed yourself and your family and keep a roof over your head takes a toll on your mind and body.